-Pelosi says Trump administration derailed trip plans again, with leak and security warning
+Pelosi says Trump derailed trip plans again with leak; White House calls claim 'flat out lie'

 TRUMP DENIES PELOSI AIRCRAFT FOR FOREIGN TRIP, AFTER CALL FOR STATE OF THE UNION DELAY

-But moments later, Pelosi spokesman Drew Hammill put out a detailed statement on what allegedly happened after Trump's stunning decision on Thursday.
+The leak allegations emerged in a statement Friday morning from Pelosi spokesman Drew Hammill, who described in detail what allegedly happened after Trump's stunning decision a day earlier.

 He said the delegation had planned, after being denied military transport, to fly commercially.
-However, her office said that the State Department then told them Trump's announcement "significantly increased the danger to the delegation and to the troops, security, and other officials supporting the trip."
+However, Pelosi's office said that the State Department then told them Trump's announcement "significantly increased the danger to the delegation and to the troops, security, and other officials supporting the trip."
 Hammill said they learned Friday morning that the commercial travel plans were leaked as well.

 “In light of the grave threats caused by the President’s action, the delegation has decided to postpone the trip so as not to further endanger our troops and security personnel, or the other travelers on the flights," Hammill said.